raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 Our strategy will be to select each set of rotor choices in turn from the above list and check to see whether decrypting the cipher text with this combination of rotors obtains the crib text.

 However, it is not as simple as just testing every single possible choice of rotors.
-Inside our function we will also need to search over all possible rotor start positions for the specified rotor combination as well.
+Inside our function, we will also need to search through all possible rotor start positions for the specified rotor combination.

-For the time being we will assume the ring settings "1 1 1" and the plugboard settings "AV BS CG DL FU HZ IN KM OW RX" and we will discuss adding these later.
-The code breakers of Bletchley Park would not have had this luxury!
+For the time being we will assume the ring settings "1 1 1" and the plugboard settings "AV BS CG DL FU HZ IN KM OW RX" — we will discuss adding these later.
+The code breakers at Bletchley Park would not have had this luxury!

-+ Create a function called `find_rotor_start()` which takes three arguments - the rotor choice, the cipher text and the crib text.
++ Create a function called `find_rotor_start()` which takes three arguments: the rotor choice, the cipher text, and the crib text.

 [[[generic-python-simple-functions]]]

-+ Inside your function, add the code to import the `EnigmaMachine` class
++ Inside your function, add the code to import the `EnigmaMachine` class:

 ```python
 from enigma.machine import EnigmaMachine
 ```

-We have imported the Py-Enigma module inside our function for a reason: this allows us to reuse this code later on with an OctaPi cluster so that we can run the search massively in parallel in much shorter time than we can on a single processor.
+We have imported the `Py-Enigma` module inside our function for a reason: this allows us to reuse this code later on with an OctaPi cluster, so that we can run the search massively in parallel in much shorter time than we can on a single processor.
 For the time being, we will run our code on a single Raspberry Pi.

 + Write some code inside the function to test all possible rotor start positions for the given rotor choice.
 Remember that we are passing a rotor choice into the function, so you only need to test all start positions for the **specified** rotor choice, not for every possible rotor choice!

 --- hints ---
 --- hint ---
-Import the EnigmaMachine class.
++ Import the `EnigmaMachine` class.

-Create a string to store the alphabet so that you can easily loop through the letters.
++ Create a string to store the alphabet so that you can easily loop through the letters.

-Set up your Enigma machine object just as we did before.
-Use reflector B and the ring and plugboard settings we assumed earlier.
++ Set up your `EnigmaMachine` object just as we did before.
+Use reflector B and the ring and plugboard settings we used earlier.

-Loop through the alphabet to generate all possible start positions for each rotor.
++ Loop through the alphabet to generate all possible start positions for each rotor.
 For example, if all rotors begin on A, the first start position to test might be AAA.
-The second might be AAB, then AAC etc until rotor 3 reaches the end of the alphabet.
-Increment rotor 2 and reset rotor 3 to A, resulting in ABA, ABB, ABC etc.
+The second might be AAB, then AAC, and so on, until rotor 3 reaches the end of the alphabet.
+Increment rotor 2 and reset rotor 3 to A, resulting in ABA, ABB, ABC, etc.

-For each rotor start position, decrypt the given ciphertext and check whether it is the same as the crib text, printing the resulting plaintext as you go along.
-If it is, return the rotor choice and the start position.
++ For each rotor start position, decrypt the given cipher text and check whether it is the same as the crib text, printing the resulting `plaintext` as you go along.
+If the cypher and crib texts are indeed the same, return the rotor choice and the start position.
 --- /hint ---
 --- hint ---
 Here is how your code might look: